mertkilix/GalacticStoriesUI/README.md

 - **Create a Story**: Select your preferences for voice, language, theme, and characters.
 - **View Story**: Enjoy the generated story with audio and visuals.

-## Contributing

-Interested in contributing?
-Great!
-Here's how you can help:

-1. **Fork the Repository**: Create your own fork and make your changes.
-2. **Submit Pull Requests**: After making changes, submit a pull request.
-3. **Report Issues / Suggest Features**: Use the Issues section to report any problems or suggest new features.